 2. Metroid (NES)

-Even writing this, I still have a hard time coming to terms with putting Metroid a slot lower.
+Even writing this, I’m having a hard time coming to terms with putting Metroid in the #2 slot.

 I loved getting lost while exploring the labyrinthine planet, filled with strange creatures and memorable music.
 I remember scribbling notes and drawing maps, writing down the wrong passwords and having to start over.
 And I’ll never forget spending an entire summer sitting in my parents’ recliner with my old friend Paul, glued to our awful wooden floor-model television until we could barely keep our eyes open.

-While Super Mario Bros. might have introduced me to video games as a 5-year old brat, I owe my lifelong obsession to both The Legend of Zelda and Metroid.
-This series has a lot of special games that I hold in high regard, particularly Super Metroid, Metroid Prime, and Metroid Fusion, and while all three of those probably offer superior experiences, it’s the original NES version that’ll always remain my favorite.
+While Super Mario Bros. may have introduced me to video games as a 5-year old brat, I owe my lifelong obsession to both The Legend of Zelda and Metroid.
+This series has a lot of special games that I hold in high regard, particularly Metroid Prime and Metroid Fusion, and while those arguably provide superior experiences, it’s the original NES version that’ll always remain my favorite.